-Jason Green enters his second year as an assistant soccer coach at the University of Colorado.
-He serves as the Buffs' goalkeeper director.
+Jason Green enters his third year as an assistant soccer coach at the University of Colorado.
+He serves as the Buffaloes’ goalkeeper director.

 “Because of Jason’s complete understanding of the game, he brings a refreshing perspective to goalkeeping,” Brunner said.
 “Too many coaches these days focus on just the technique of our position and end up losing sight of the bigger picture – keeping the ball out of the net.
 While those coaches end up criticizing your every move, Jason uniquely understands that with repetition and feedback I'll make the most progress.
 He offers advice based off his knowledge of field player behavior combined with goalkeeper technique, which together elevate my understanding of the position and help me to perform my best on game day.”

 Prior to joining the Buffs, he was an assistant for Danny Sanchez at the University of Wyoming.
 In Green’s four year tenure at Wyoming, the Cowgirls were 36-34-11.
 He helped coach 18 Academic All-Mountain West Conference and nine Conference Scholars.
 In 2011, he helped coach the Cowgirls to a school record 12 wins and the program's first ever spot in the MWC Tournament championship game.

 At Wyoming, Green brought the goalkeeping position to a new level, as almost every record was broken while he was training the goalkeepers.
 Under Green’s tutelage, Courtney Merkle ended her collegiate career ranked at the top of school season and career record books for GAA and minutes played.
 Merkle also ranks second all-time in saves.

 Green was also on Sanchez’s staff at Mesa Community College and the duo has worked together on a number of club teams and summer camps.